rucio/containers/clients/README.md

 ## Documentation

-General information and latest documentation about Rucio can be found at [readthedocs](<https://rucio.readthedocs.io>).
+General information and latest documentation about Rucio can be found at [readthedocs](https://rucio.readthedocs.io) or on our [webpage](https://rucio.cern.ch).

 ## Developers